-As a final comment, note this approach can also be employed to minimize Problem (23) by introducing minor modifications: In the sparse coding stage, the Lasso is replaced by a $\ell{0,\infty}$ pursuit, which can be tackled with a greedy alternative as the OMP (as described in Theorem 7) or by an Iterative Hard Thresholding alternative [27].
+Note this approach can also be employed to minimize Problem (19) by introducing minor modifications: In the sparse coding stage, the Lasso is replaced by a $\ell{0,\infty}$ pursuit, which can be tackled with a greedy alternative as the OMP (as described in Theorem 7) or by an Iterative Hard Thresholding alternative [41].
 In addition, one could consider employing the l_1 norm as a surrogate for the l_0 penalty imposed on the dictionaries.
 In this case, their update can still be performed by the same projected gradient descent approach, though replacing the hard thresholding with its soft counterpart.